Sunny Akani: Style of play

 Akani is known for his very deliberate cue action, where he plants his hand down with the cue before playing the next shot.
 In the book 147 Snooker Drills and Exercises by Andrew Highfield, he named a challenge after Akani, after challenging him to complete the drill.
 He is also known for resting his chin on the cue extension when playing with a rest.

+Personal life

+Other than playing professional snooker, Akani also produces snooker cues and rests under his name.
+Ronnie O'Sullivan has been using cues made by him since 2025.
+On August 15 of that same year O’Sullivan used an Akani cue to make two maximum 147 breaks in his Saudi Arabia Masters semi-final match against Chris Wakelin.